Dr Stephen Essex

 My main teaching at undergraduate level includes:

 I also act as advisor on a number of dissertation projects (GGX3200 Dissertation in Geography) and work-based learning placements (GGX3203 Work-based Learning).
-I also contribute to residential fieldwork modules to Brittany (GGX2200) and Hong Kong (GGX3201).
+I also contribute to residential fieldwork modules in Year 1 (GGX1205 Geographical Journeys) and Year 2 (GGX2204).

-At Masters level, I am the Programme Coordinator for MSc Planning, which is fully accredited by the Royal Town Planning Institute.
-Further details are found at: http://www5.plymouth.ac.uk/courses/postgraduate/msc-planning
+At Masters level, I am the Programme Leader for MSc Planning and MSc Town Planning, which is fully accredited by the Royal Town Planning Institute.
+Further details are found at: http://www.plymouth.ac.uk/courses/postgraduate/msc-planning

 My teaching on the MSc Planning programme includes: